nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0

 NRF91-989: Unable to bootstrap after changing SIMs
-  In some cases, swapping the SIM card may trigger the bootstrap Pre-Shared Key to be deleted from the device.
+  In some cases, swapping the SIM card might trigger the bootstrap Pre-Shared Key to be deleted from the device.
 This can prevent future bootstraps from succeeding.

 .. rst-class:: v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0